mpeters19/BUF_SCAMP/README.md

 8. Effective density
 9. Snow-to-liquid ratios

-Note: all literature references for each calculation can be found in the Python scripts
+Note: all literature references for each calculation can be found in the Python scripts and I run the scripts using the Jupyter Notebook provided.

 ## Preprocessing using PyDSD